minicp/visualizations/jobshop/README.md

 # JOBSHOP-VISUALISATION
-A simple web tool for jobshop visualization.
-To perform a visualization, you must upload or click and drag two files on the interface.
-One the problem file and the other the solution file.
+A simple web-based tool for jobshop visualization.
+You have to upload (or drag and drop) two files on the interface, one for the problem and the second one for the solution.

 ## File format